Street fighting begins in Kyiv; people urged to seek shelter

 KYIV, Ukraine (AP) — Russian troops stormed toward Ukraine’s capital Saturday, and street fighting broke out as city officials urged residents to take shelter.
 The country’s president refused an American offer to evacuate, insisting that he would stay.
 “The fight is here,” he said.

 As dawn broke in Kyiv, it was not immediately clear how far the soldiers had advanced.
+Ukrainian officials reported some success in fending off assaults, but fighting persisted near the capital.
 Skirmishes reported on the edge of the city suggested that small Russian units were probing Ukrainian defenses to clear a path for the main forces.

 U.S. officials believe Russian President Vladimir Putin is determined to overthrow Ukraine’s government and replace it with a regime of his own.
 The invasion represented Putin’s boldest effort yet to redraw the map of Europe and revive Moscow’s Cold War-era influence.
 It triggered new international efforts to end the invasion, including direct sanctions on Putin.

+The official spoke on condition of anonymity because he was not authorized to speak to the media.

-City officials in Kyiv urged residents to take shelter, to stay away from windows and to take precautions to avoid flying debris or bullets.
+City officials in Kyiv urged residents to seek shelter, to stay away from windows and to take precautions to avoid flying debris or bullets.

 The Kremlin accepted Kyiv’s offer to hold talks, but it appeared to be an effort to squeeze concessions out of the embattled Zelenskyy instead of a gesture toward a diplomatic solution.

-The Russian military continued its advance, laying claim Friday to the southern Ukraine city of Melitopol.
-Still, it was unclear in the fog of war how much of Ukraine is still under Ukrainian control and how much or little Russian forces have seized.
+The Russian military on Friday laid claim to the southern Ukraine city of Melitopol.
+Still, it was unclear in the fog of war how much of Ukraine was still under Ukrainian control and how much Russian forces have seized.

 As fighting persisted, Ukraine’s military reported shooting down an II-76 Russian transport plane carrying paratroopers near Vasylkiv, a city 25 miles (40 kilometers) south of Kyiv, an account confirmed by a senior American intelligence official.
 It was unclear how many were on board.
 Transport planes can carry up to 125 paratroopers.